Meningitis is an infection and inflammation of the fluid and membranes surrounding the brain and spinal cord. These membranes are called meninges.

 Newborns and infants may show these signs:

-- A bulge in the soft spot on top of a baby's head (fontanel)
+- A bulge in the soft spot on top of the baby's head.

-Infants with meningitis may be difficult to comfort, and may even cry harder when held.
+Infants with meningitis may be hard to comfort.
+They may even cry harder when held.

 When to see a doctor

-Several strains of bacteria can cause acute bacterial meningitis, most commonly:
+Several strains of bacteria can cause bacterial meningitis, most commonly:

-- Streptococcus pneumoniae (pneumococcus).
+- Streptococcus pneumoniae.
 This bacterium is the most common cause of bacterial meningitis in infants, young children and adults in the United States.
 It more commonly causes pneumonia or ear or sinus infections.
 A vaccine can help prevent this infection.

 Other meningitis causes

-Meningitis can also result from noninfectious causes, such as chemical reactions, drug allergies, some types of cancer and inflammatory diseases such as sarcoidosis.
+Meningitis also can result from noninfectious causes.
+They include chemical reactions, drug allergies, some types of cancer and inflammatory diseases such as sarcoidosis.